 Dogs & Other pets

-One well-behaved dog is welcome with a charge of £25 per dog.
+One dog is welcome with a charge of £25 per dog.
 A second dog may be considered on request.
 Dogs must be kept out of the bedroom and off the furniture.
 Please note the garden is not fully enclosed.
 Cats are not permitted.

 The bed is made up with high quality bed linen, hypoallergenic duvet and feather pillows.
 A hairdryer is supplied.
-Guest toiletries, bath sheets and hand towels are provided for all guests.
+Toiletries and towels are provided for all guests.

 Wi-Fi & Mobile Coverage

 Wi-Fi is available at the property but please note this can be slow and intermittent due to the rural location.
 Mobile coverage is generally good.
 There is a landline available which can be used for incoming calls or emergency outgoing calls.

 The cottage has oil central heating throughout.